psychemedia/storytelling-notes/and-the-girl-played-on.md

 Each night, when the house quiet, Anwen would look out at the tree with its seven bony branches, a single, solitary leaf hanging from each one.
 But she never spoke of them.

+It was winter.
 One evening, the old woman and her daughter were outside in the yard as Anwen was feeding the boar.
 Anwen spoke her thoughts aloud for the first time.
 "Whole months have passed by and I'm no closer to finding out if those are the leaves I dreamt of.
 Oh, what should I do?"

 To her astonishment, the boar answered her.

 "Ah, you have spoken to me, *at last!*.
 Now *I* can speak to *you*.
 I had given up hope that ever you would do so.
-COme here, listen to me.
+Come here, listen to me.
 Those leaves on the tree?
 They are the leaves you you dreamt of.
-I too sent to find them, although, I...
+I too was sent to find them, although, I...
 I don't remember why.
 I was a young man then.
 I searched and I searched until I came to this place.
 I saw the leaves.
 I asked the old woman if I could pick them from the tree.
 But... the boar looked around: she is a witch.
 She cast a spell on me.
 She spelled me into a boar.
 And she's fattening me up.
 And soon, she'll slit my throat, and cook me, and eat me.
 And once she's eaten me, guess who'll be next?
 I can she's already fattening you up.
 Unless you want to be a sow and take my place in this sty, you must steal those leaves, and flee from this place."

+Together, they made a plan.

 Later when the old woman and her daughter were fast asleep upstairs, Anwen crept out of the cottage.
 She went up the hill, to where the bony tree, and from each of the seven spindly branches, she plucked each single solitary leaf that hung from it.
 As she made her way down the hill, she knew what she must do.

 She went back to the cottage, and took the first magic leaf.
 She tapped the boar with it, and the leaf vanished.
 The boar became a young man.
 She had broken the spell.
-Anwen gasped, but before she could say anything, the young man rushed to the door, and said "hurry, we must escpae before the witch" — for that's what the old woman was — "wakes up".
+Anwen gasped, but before she could say anything, the young man rushed to the door, and said "hurry, we must escpae before the witch wakes up" — for that's exactly what the old woman was.

 But Anwen hesitated.
-She the poker from the fire, and placed it on the chair, with the broom.
-With the second leaf, she gave them each a tap, muttering something to each one as she did so.
+She took the poker from the fire, placed it on the chair, and leant the broom against them both.
+With the second leaf, she gave them a tap.
 And when she was done, she fled with the young man, away from the hill and away from the cottage.

 As dawn broke, the sky glowed red.
 The witch woke up, the cottage was quiet.
+Her morning cup of tea was not there.
 "Anwen", she called, "where are you?"

 Downstairs, the poker replied: "I'm poking the fire."

 The witch rolled over, and went back to sleep.
 Some little time later, the witch woke up again.
-The cottage was stll, and quiet: "Anwen, what are you doing now?"
+The cottage was still, and quiet, and her tea was still not there: "Anwen, what are you doing now?"

 And the broom replied: "I am sweeping the floor."

 The witch rolled over, she fell back to sleep.
-She woke up for the third time: "Anwen, come here".
+She woke up for the third time: and still no tea: "Anwen, come here".

 And the chair said: "I'm coming now".

 But as the witch waited, there was no sign of Anwen.
 There were no foosteps on the stairs.
 The old woman waited; and waited, and waited some more.
 She looked out of the window.

-"Aargghhhh....
-Bag of Bones, the tree is bare: Anwen has discovered our secret.
+"Aargghhhh...." she screamed. " Bag of Bones, where are you, get up, get up,  the tree is bare: Anwen has discovered our secret.
 She's stolen the leaves."

 She ran down the stairs...
 Saw the rope, and the collar, empty in the pig sty: "arrghh, she's freed the young man.
 They're escaping to the forest, that's where I'd go.
-Get up, get up, and set off after them.Get up, get up, and bring me back whatever you can find".
+Get up, get up, and set off after them.
+Get up, get up, and bring me back whatever you can find".

-And so Bag o' Bones pulled on her clothes, and as swift as thought, she was up, and out of the house.
+And so Bag o' Bones pulled on her clothes, and as swift as thought, she set off on the chase, up, and out of the house.

-Anwhen, and the young man, were running, and running, along the path, through the forest; behind them, they could sense, they could *hear*, the sound of pursuit, getting closer, getting closer...
+Anwen, and the young man, were running, and running, along the path, through the forest; behind them, they could sense, they could *hear*, the sound of pursuit, getting closer, getting closer...

 Anwen reached into her pocket, and took out a leaf.
 "We can't outrun her", she said, "so we'll hide.
-We'll change our shapes," and tapping the boy, she said "you: be a pond, and I?
+We'll change our shapes," and tapping the boy, she said "you: be a pond, and I...?
 Will be a duck..."

 Just in time.
 Around the corner, came Bag of Bones.
 The footsteps she'd been following through the woods had ended.